davidherszenhaut/davidherszenhaut.github.io/_posts/2025-12-31-i-watched-some-movies-this-year.md

 **F1**: The story was very predictable and there was a surprising lack of penalties for a movie that marketed itself so much on authenticity, but I'm a biased F1 fan.
 4/5.

 **Eddington**: I'm not sure if this is the least crazy or most crazy Ari Aster film I've seen.
 3.5/5.

+**Weapons**: Very unsettling, very funny, and the various plot lines came together nicely.
+Also, this movie *really* loves tracking shots.
+Also also, this might be the closest we get to Naruto running in a horror movie.
+4.5/5.